cocadev/python-lamda-serverless-file-upload-trigger/README.md

-# Python Lamda Serverless File Upload Trigger
+# Python Lamda Serverless File Upload
 ## How to deploy this lambda function

 ### Set environment